polyfy/polylith/readme.md

 ...and execute:
 ```
-clj -A:uberdeps
+clojure -A:uberjar
 ```

+In these examples we used the `clojure` command, but `clj` also works.

+Here we did everything manually, but in the next section we will aoutomate it using scripts.
 Now let's see if we can build an artifact out of the `command-line` environment!

 ## Build

 This tool doesn't include any `build` command.
-To build an artifact out of an environment, we should instead use scripts and maybe a build tool.
+To build an artifact out of an environment, we should instead use scripts and maybe a build tool, or create our own build functions that we access via tools.deps.
 We think they will do a better job and give us the level of control, flexibility and power we need.

 Let's say we want to create an executable jar file out of the `command-line` environment.
 First, we can create a `scripts`directory at the workspace root and copy this [build-uberjar.sh](https://github.com/tengstrand/polylith/blob/master/scripts/build-uberjar.sh)